Thursday night book club

 Micheline Lee: The healing party

 Micheline Lee was born in Malaysia and migrated to Melbourne when she was eight.
 After completing law at Monash University, she lived in Darwin for 15 years.
 She has worked as a criminal prosecutor and as a painter, holding exhibitions in Australia and overseas.
 Micheline now lives in Melbourne with her partner and son.
-The healing party is her first novel.
+Shortlisted for the 2017 Victorian Premier's Literary Award, The healing party is her first novel.